stratosphereips/StratosphereLinuxIPS/README.md

 Slips is supported on Linux and MacOS only.
 The blocking features of Slips are only supported on Linux

-Slips is Python-based and relies on [Zeek network analysis framework](https://zeek.org/get-zeek/) for capturing live traffic and analyzing PCAPs.
+Slips is Python-based and relies on [Zeek network analysis framework](https://zeek.org/get-zeek/) for capturing live traffic and analyzing PCAPs. and relies on

-Slips needs Redis >= 7.0.4 for interprocess communication.
-Redis can be installed directly on the host computer or in Docker.
+Redis >= 7.0.4 for interprocess communication.

 # Usage

 The recommended way to use Slips is on Docker.

-## Linux
+#### Linux
 ```
 docker run --rm -it -p 55000:55000 --net=host --cap-add=NET_ADMIN --name slips stratosphereips/slips:latest
 ```